alfred/material-website/README.md

   - Everything

 #Server Functionality
-  - Express.js serving Angular.js app
+* - Express.js serving Angular.js app
-  - Server assets correctly
+  - Serve assets correctly
   - GOAL: Navigate to Projects and Library
     - Abstract each of 3 into partials inside container